Prevention of Family Violence

 Creatives Support Prevention of Family Violence during COVID-19

-During the first COVID-19 lock down of 2020, the South Coast Partnership to Prevent Men’s Violence Against Women (SCPMVAW) partnered with the local creative community to produce content that could be used to promote prevention of violence messaging via social media.
+During the first COVID-19 lock down of 2020, the Partnership to Prevent Family Violence in Bass Coast and South Gippsland partnered with the local creative community to produce content that could be used to promote prevention of violence messaging via social media.
 The group produced 3 videos that explore the link between gender equality, respectful relationships and family violence.

 We are thrilled to report that Creatives Support the Prevention of Family Violence during Covid-19 has been selected as a finalist in the Prevention category of the Gippsland Primary Health Network (PHN) Awards.
 The Gippsland PHN Awards aim to recognise and honour individuals and teams who work together to bring better health to the Gippsland region.
 The Award winners will be announced on Wednesday 18 November 2020.
 Fingers crossed!